AlexsJones/KubeOps/README.md

 <img src="image/logo_transparent.png" data-canonical-src="image/logo_transparent.png" width="300" />

-Simple programmatic Kubernetes Operator template for working with default Kubernetes resources.
+A simple programmatic Kubernetes Operator template.

 Use this to create your own Kubernetes operators with golang.